thunderbird/council-docs/BY_LAWS.md

 This is a voluntary position, with non-monetary compensation.

-### Schedule & Timeline

-Below is a rough timeline of the events that should happen, the community should be kept up-to-date for each of these events.
+### Election timetable

+The election process will start on the first Monday of March every 2 years.

+The election timetable shall run as follows:

-1. Electoral roll created and published
+1. Electoral roll created and published (january)
-2. Announce the electoral roll
-3. Self-nominations to electoral roll: 1 week
-4. Voter list finalised & mailing list established
-5. Self-nomination period: 1 week
-6. Discussion period: 1 week
-7. (Potentially) Pre-election voting emails sent out, if more than 2 nominations from the same professional affiliation
-8. (Potentially) Pre-election voting is open: 1 week
-9. Voting emails sent out
-10. Voting is open: 1 week
-11. Voting closes
+2. Announcement of the election on first Monday of March
+3. Nominations to the Council (1 week)
+4. Discussion period (1 week)
+5. Pre-election voting period (1 week)
+6. Voting period (1 week)
-12. Results announced
+7. Results announced
-13. New Thunderbird Council takes effect

 ## Membership